hutchisonlab/labmanual/GroupManual.md

 When you leave the group, it is important that a copy of all your data is preserved for future work - the group has a networked RAID with 10TB storage that is maintained by Geoff - he will be happy to show you how to copy your data or access older group files.

+### Open Science

+We’re all for open science, so lab members are encouraged (well, required) to share their code and data with others, whether they are in the lab or outside of it.
+Within lab, you can share your code and data whenever you like.
+Outside of collaborators, please do not share code or data until you think (and Geoff agrees) that the lab is finished with it and it's ready for outside consumption, whether through publication or other milestone.

+This gives us an opportunity to work with the data to meet our needs (including grant needs!) before releasing it for other people to use.

+We will also share our work with the world as soon as we ready, which means preprints!
+The lab policy is to upload a preprint of a manuscript simultaneously with initial submission to a journal.
+The preferred preprint servers are ChemRxiv and arXiv.
+We will also put PDFs of all our papers on the lab website, and you should share PDFs of your paper with whoever asks.

+As much as possible, we want to expose the raw data and any analysis scripts with publications.
+We do good science and have nothing to hide, so let's show that.

 ### Hours and Time Management

 Hours in academia are more flexible than other jobs -- but you should still treat it as a real job (~40 hours/week) and show up on a regular basis.
 Some times will be busier than others and some times you may need to take work off (e.g., parents visiting, car repairs, doctors appointments, etc.).
 My main concern is that you're getting work done and that I see everyone on a regular basis.